Michael Monroe: Solo years and other projects (1985–2001)

 After Hanoi Rocks broke up in 1985, Monroe decided to start his solo career, but first he got to work with his good friend Stiv Bators.
 In the Fall of 1985, Bators and Monroe were asked by Steven Van Zandt to record backing vocals in London and then fly to New York to appear on his song "Sun City" and its music video.
 Both agreed and recorded backing vocals for the song, and both can be seen in the music video.

 In December 1985, Monroe announced that he would move to New York, and in 1986, Monroe founded his first solo band.
 In 1987, he released his first solo album, Nights Are So Long.
 The album was a moderate hit, but it attracted big record labels: In 1988, Monroe signed to Mercury Records.
 In 1989, Monroe's second solo album was released, titled Not Fakin' It.
 The album featured guest appearances by Monroe's friends and fellow musicians, including Steven Van Zandt, Ian Hunter and Nasty Suicide.
-The album reached number 161 on the US Billboard Charts, and was Monroe's first album to be distributed internationally.
+The album reached number 161 on the US Billboard Chart, and was Monroe's first album to be distributed internationally.
 The album also got good reviews from critics.
 Music videos were shot for the singles "Dead, Jail or Rock 'N' Roll" and "Man With No Eyes".
 Axl Rose appeared in the music video for "Dead, Jail or Rock 'N' Roll".
 At that time, Michael Monroe hosted MTV's Headbangers Ball where he introduced the new music video to the world.

 When Not Fakin' It was released, the Guns N' Roses record label, UZI Suicide, was re-releasing Hanoi Rocks albums in America.
 Guns N' Roses guitarist Slash also made a guest appearance on Monroe's Los Angeles shows in December 1989, performing the song "Looking at You".
 Aerosmith's lead singer Steven Tyler had also taken notice of Monroe and asked him to perform with Aerosmith at Les Paul's 75th birthday at the Hard Rock Cafe in New York.
 Monroe played saxophone on the song "Big Ten Inch Record."
 He mostly spent the rest of 1989 and 1990 touring.